 Review

-1. The Commission shall carry out a review of the application of this Directive before ... and shall communicate the results of this review, together with any proposals for modifications of the Directive, to the European Parliament and the Council.
+1. The Commission shall carry out a review of the application of this Directive before ... and shall communicate the results of that review, together with any proposals for amendments to this Directive, to the European Parliament and the Council.